17 Wonderful Things to Do in Poznan, Poland

 If you’re planning a trip to this adorable city, it’s essential to pack the right items to ensure a comfortable and enjoyable stay.
 Here are some things to consider packing for Poznan:

 Backpack or suitcase? – We travel with backpacks as we find them more comfortable than suitcases.
-I have a 55 Liter Osprey Farpoint, and Oto has Cobra 60 from The North Face.
+I have a 55 Liter Osprey Farpoint, and Oto has a Cobra 60 from The North Face.
 Both are spacious but small enough to be considered as a carry-on for many budget airlines.
 Read why I love Osprey Backpack.

 Day pack or purse/bag – besides your main bag or suitcase, I recommend bringing a small bag to use when exploring cities.
 We have a bag explicitly made for city wanderings – CITYC 2 in 1 Backpack from Driibe (get 15% off with code: FEDORA15).